ElijahFlanders96/Timed_Quiz/README.md

 The user can either choose to go back to the start page or clear the highscores

+Credits:

 Web Dev Simplified and James Q Quirk's videos helped a lot for this project.
-Here are the links respectively
+Here are the links respectively:

+Thanks as well to Kylie Schmidt for grueling over this project with me.